 Interdisciplinary dialogue delivers many benefits, but it can be challenging!
 It is not always easy to let go of our assumptions about one’s own and other disciplines, to give constructive feedback, or to receive advice about the way we work.
 At IAST, we know that such hurdles can be overcome with an open mind and a respectful attitude, leading to meaningful and productive exchanges.

 Several tools have been put in place to promote such communication:

-- Two weekly seminars: we hold a Tuesday lunch workshop for internal presentations and a Friday research seminar with external speakers;
+- Two weekly seminars: we hold a Lunch workshop for internal presentations and a General research seminar with external speakers;

 - Research Teams: each research team focuses on a specific theme and/or set of questions; its members (which can include non-IAST researchers) meet on a regular basis and organize workshops and conferences;

 - Retreats: each year a pan-IAST retreat is organized around an interdisciplinary theme, and is the occasion also for serendipitous exchanges beyond those that occur in our daily activities;

 - Teaching: the first edition of our Summer School in Social Sciences took place in 2021; this Summer School is open to PhD and advanced Master’s students in several disciplines, and the goal is to raise the awareness among young scholars of similarities and differences between academic disciplines.